BergstromDomain/MainApp/docs/section_3_event_tracker_person/3_1_creating_a_person.md

 ```

 #### Generating the model ####
-Use scaffolding to generate the *Person* model
+The next thing I did was to generate the *Person* model using scaffolding
 ```bash
 rails g scaffold Person first_name:string last_name:string
 ```

-Review the *migration* file before running the migration
+I reviewed the *migration* file before running the migration to ensure everything was as expected which it was
 ```bash
 gedit db/migrate/20210407114922_create_people.rb
 rails db:migrate